 Validation of transactions • Validation uses the read-write conflict rules to ensure that the scheduling of a particular transaction is serially equivalent with respect to all other overlapping transactions - that is, any transactions that had not yet committed at the time this transaction started.
 To assist in performing validation, each transaction is assigned a transaction number when it enters the validation phase (that is, when the client issuescloseTransaction).
 If the transaction is validated and completes successfully, it retains this number; if it fails the validation checks and is aborted, or if the transaction is read only, the number is released for reassignment.
 Transaction numbers are integers assigned in ascending sequence; the number of a transaction therefore defines its position in time - a transaction always finishes its working phase after all transactions with lower numbers.
-That is, a transaction with the number T_i always precedes a transaction with the number T_j if i < j.
-(If the transaction number were to be assigned at the beginning of the working phase, then a transaction that reached the end of the working phase before one with a lower number would have to wait until the earlier one had completed before it could be validated.)The validation test on transaction T_v is based on conflicts between operations in pairs of transactions must conform to the following rules:
+That is, a transaction with the number $T_i$ always precedes a transaction with the number $T_j$ if i < j.
+(If the transaction number were to be assigned at the beginning of the working phase, then a transaction that reached the end of the working phase before one with a lower number would have to wait until the earlier one had completed before it could be validated.)The validation test on transaction $T_v$ to be serializable with respect to an overlapping transaction $T_i$ , their operations must conform to the following rules:

-$T{\mathcal{V}}$ Ti Rule write read 1.
-T_i must not read objects written by T{v} . read write 2. $T{\mathcal{V}}$ must not read objects written by T_i .
-T_i must not write objects written by T_v and write write 3.
-T_V must not write objects written by T_i .
+$T{\mathcal{V}}$ $T_i$ Rule write read read write 1.
+2. $T_i$ must not read objects written by $T_v$ . $T_v$ must not read objects written by $T_i$ . write write 3. $T_i$ must not write objects written by $T_v$ and $T_v$ must not write objects written by $T_i$ .